Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

 }
 ```
 &nbsp;
-To deploy this version of contract we need to adjust our command to be like this one below
+To deploy this version of contract we need to adjust our command to be like this one below &nbsp;
+&nbsp;

 ```bash
 // Deploying the Exploit